jeffo777/input-right/apps/open-source/README.md

 Connect to Anything: The open-source agent sends captured data to a configurable webhook, allowing you to easily connect it to any CRM, database, or workflow tool like Zapier or Make.com.

 Extensible Platform: The underlying architecture is built on LiveKit and is designed to be extended with powerful multimodal capabilities.
-This makes Chat To Form the perfect tool for any workflow where data accuracy is paramount:
+This makes InputRight the perfect tool for any workflow where data accuracy is paramount:
 Lead Capture: For contractors, law firms, and any business where a new lead is the lifeblood of the company.
 Patient Intake: For healthcare providers who need accurate insurance and medical history information.
 Customer Support: For gathering detailed issue reports or processing returns.
 Financial Applications: For any process that involves capturing sensitive financial data.

 This project was born from 20 years of experience as a contractor, where the pain of losing a customer due to a single digit typo in a phone number was a constant source of anxiety.
-Chat To Form is the reliable, trustworthy solution for any business that needs to turn conversations into clean, actionable data.
+InputRight is the reliable, trustworthy solution for any business that needs to turn conversations into clean, actionable data.

 ### ️ How It Works
-Chat To Form uses a three-part architecture to provide a robust, real-time experience.
+InputRight uses a three-part architecture to provide a robust, real-time experience.
 ```mermaid
 graph TD
     A[User Speaks on Frontend] --> B{LiveKit Cloud};